seanpm2001/book-of-examples/diff/index.md

 ---
 ---

-# Chapter M: A Diff Tool
+# Chapter N: A Diff Tool

 ```
 TODO: Abstract in a bullet-point form, i.e., a few bullet points summarizing what the chapter is going to be about